ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 ``VX_FIELDS``: (Default: [ "APCP", "REFC", "RETOP", "SFC", "UPA" ])
    The fields or groups of fields for which verification tasks will run.
 Because ``ASNOW`` is often not of interest in cases outside of winter, and  because observation files are not located for retrospective cases on NOAA HPSS before March 2020, ``ASNOW`` is not included by default. ``"ASNOW"`` may be added to this list in order to include the related verification tasks in the workflow.
 Valid values: ``"APCP"`` | ``"REFC"`` | ``"RETOP"`` | ``"SFC"`` | ``"UPA"`` | ``"ASNOW"``

-   ..
-COMMENT: Are there more valid values?
-Check!

 ``VX_APCP_ACCUMS_HRS``: (Default: [ 1, 3, 6, 24 ])
    The accumulation periods (in hours) to consider for accumulated precipitation (APCP).
 If ``VX_FIELDS`` contains ``"APCP"``, then ``VX_APCP_ACCUMS_HRS`` must contain at least one element.
 If ``VX_FIELDS`` does not contain ``"APCP"``, ``VX_APCP_ACCUMS_HRS`` will be ignored.